csarron/mdict-analysis/README.rst

 ------------
 readmdict.py is an example implementation in Python.
 This program can read/extract mdx/mdd files.

-.. note:: python-lzo is required to read mdx files created with enegine 1.2.
+.. note:: python-lzo is required to read mdx files created with engine 1.2.
 Get Windows version from http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-lzo

 It can be used as a command line tool.
 Suppose one has oald8.mdx and oald8.mdd::